Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Average auto insurance rates for a Honda Civic are $1,512 annually with full coverage.
-Comprehensive insurance costs on average $256, collision costs $626, and liability costs around $450.
-A policy with just liability insurance costs as low as $518 a year, with coverage for high-risk drivers costing $3,316 or more.
-Teenage drivers receive the highest rates at $5,808 a year or more.
+Average insurance rates for a Honda Civic are $1,512 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $256, collision insurance costs $626, and liability coverage costs around $450.
+A policy with just liability insurance costs as low as $518 a year, and coverage for high-risk drivers costs $3,316 or more.
+Teenage drivers receive the highest rates at up to $5,808 a year.

 Average premium for full coverage: $1,512

-Rate estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for different Civic trim levels.
+Prices are based on $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 states and for different Civic trim levels.

 Price Range by Coverage and Risk

-For a driver in their 40's, prices range go from as cheap as $518 for basic liability insurance to a much higher rate of $3,316 for a high-risk insurance policy.
+For a driver in their 40's, prices range range from as low as $518 for a discount liability-only rate to a much higher rate of $3,316 for high-risk insurance.

 Price Range by Location

-These examples demonstrate why anyone shopping for car insurance should compare prices based on a specific location and their own personal driving habits, instead of making a decision based on average rates.
+These examples illustrate why anyone shopping for car insurance should compare prices for a targeted area and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.